nostack-dev/ministate/README.md

   console.log("Button text changed:", value);
 });
 ```

-**Note:** The number of parameters passed to the callback depends on the property or event being watched.
-Refer to the Properties Whitelist for expected callback signatures.

 ### Automatic Change Detection with ClassList Add and Remove
 **Purpose:** MiniState supports using `data-classList`, aligned with frameworks like Tailwind CSS.
 Visibility is managed by adding or removing a `hidden` class.